NazarSabara/marvel-epam-cloud/README.md

 # marvel-epam-cloud
-This is training project based on [Microservice Architecture Pattern](https://martinfowler.com/microservices/) using Spring Cloud, Spring Cloud and Docker.
+This is training project based on [Microservice Architecture Pattern](https://martinfowler.com/microservices/) using Spring Boot, Spring Cloud and Docker.

 marvel-epam-cloud is pretty simple application about PvP/TvT battles between different superheroes.